SAP/jenkins-library/documentation/docs/steps/cloudFoundryCreateServiceKey.md

 ## Prerequisites

+* This step is for creating a Service Key for an existing Service in Cloud Foundry.
 * Cloud Foundry API endpoint, organization, space, user and service instance are available
 * Credentials have been configured in Jenkins with a dedicated Id
+* Additionally you can set the optional serviceKeyConfig flag to configure the Service Key creation with your respective JSON configuration.

 ## ${docGenParameters}